blueskyfish/nestjs-backend-starter/readme.md

 ## Setup

+### Before Usage

+* Setup the different ports for the backend server, the database server and the phpMyAdmin instances.
+* Search for the TODO and insert or replace value with your project specifications
+* Build the docker images

 ### Testing

 To execute the test cases, script `create-keys.sh` must first be executed to create a set of RSA keys.